 Here at the Co-op, we take our responsibilities to prevent illegal working seriously.
 We don’t make any assumptions about who can and who can’t work in the UK, so we ask every person we employ to give us evidence that they’re allowed to work in the UK and to do the work that we’re offering.
 This includes carrying out follow-up checks when colleagues provide documents that have an expiry date.

-There’s some serious consequences for Co-op and our managers if we don’t get these checks right.
+The App is used to reduce any possibility of illegal working, as there are some serious consequences for Co-op and our managers if we don’t get these checks right.
 We face a £20,000 fine if we employ an illegal worker and haven’t checked the documents required by the Home Office.
 It’s also a criminal offence for our managers if they knowingly employ an illegal worker.
 That could result in up to 5 years in prison and an unlimited fine for them.
 So, it’s important for everyone that we get this right.

 ETW1 – Email reminder